adharshvenkat/automated-intrinsic-value-analyzer/README.md

 The results are displayed as two clear tables in the terminal:
 - One for the Magnificent 7
-- One for the Slatwards
+- One for the Stalwarts

 Each table combines both DCF and P/E analysis for easy comparison.